 A healing skin salve made of your placenta powder and a variety of healing herbs such as calendula and comfrey.
-Oils helps with a variety of skin issues as they nourish and replenish.
-It offers healing properties to c-section scars once they are healed, hemorrhoids, perineal tearing, cracked or blistered nipples, eczema, sun burn, diaper rash, cradle cap, baby acne, skin irritation and more.
-Think of the salve as a healing, organic, natural triple antibiotic ointment.
+Oils help with a variety of skin issues as they nourish and replenish.
+It offers to heal properties to c-section scars once they are healed, hemorrhoids, perineal tearing, cracked or blistered nipples, eczema, sunburn, diaper rash, cradle cap, baby acne, skin irritation and more.
+Think of the salve as healing, organic, natural triple antibiotic ointment.

 Similar to watercolor prints.
 A placenta print is a beautiful way to honor this life-giving connection as art.
-Each print is as unique as the baby it nourished.
-I can make a blood print without using any colors and it will be in natural red color, or I can use organic food grade dye and we can choose the color together.
-For all placenta prints I use high quality, acid free paper.
+Each print is as unique as the baby is nourished.
+I can make a blood print without using any colors and it will be in natural red color, or I can use organic food-grade dye and we can choose the color together.
+For all placenta prints I use high quality, acid-free paper.

 It is included with your placenta encapsulation service.
 Each keepsake is a small piece of the umbilical cord dehydrated into either a spiral, star or heart shape.